 5. The queue selections

-To configure the queue selections, go to Routing & queueing > Queues and click on the queue you want to use.
+To configure the queue selections, go to IVR / Voicebot > Queues and click on the queue you want to use.
 We'll take the default queue.
 In the section "Agent selection rule" click on "Add" to enter one selection for sales and one for support:

 As the screenshot shows, we used tags for both, support and sales and we entered the Triggers we built above.